 Create a fun, family friendly environment all the while respecting local, provincial, and national health guidelines and recommendations

-Below are some of the changes / initiatives that guests of our resort can expect for this coming season:
+Below are some of the changes / initiatives that are currently in place:

 MANDATORY FACE COVERINGS

 - Face coverings are mandatory at Castle Mountain Resort

 - Face coverings are required indoors (except while seated & eating / drinking), in ticketing areas, in lift line-ups, at chairlift unloads, while riding the lifts, in the immediate vicinity of our base lodge buildings, and in any outdoor areas that people may be congregating.

 - Face coverings must be a solid piece of multi-layer fabric that snuggly fits your face, fully covering your mouth and nose.

 - While we recommend that children 5 & under wear a face covering, this age group is the lone exception to our rule.

 - If any guest 6 years of age or older are not prepared to wear a face covering at all times in these areas, we have no choice but to tell you not to visit us at this time.